Polyurethane adhesives and sealants among the most used systems

 About polyurethane sealants

-Looking for polyurethane adhesives or sealants?
+Looking for polyurethane sealants or adhesives?

-As polyurethane systems can be modified rather easily, they are sometimes found in surprising applications.
+As polyurethane glues and sealants can be modified rather easily, they are sometimes found in surprising applications.
 Therefore, in case you are looking for a suitable sealant or adhesive for your project or product, considering polyurethane might be worth your while.
 For more information on the possible applications, hit the button below and contact us.
 Our experts are determined to find the best bonding and sealing solutions for each application.